david-acm/Greedy/README.md

 # Contributing

 Feel free to add any issues and or requests features.
+You can find the work to be done on the project here.